You are here

 - Where is the scene set?

-- Tell students that you are going to play a short film (just over 2 minutes long) but they will not see it.
-They will need to listen and guess what’s happening.
+- Tell students that you are going to play a short film (just over two minutes long) but they will not see it.
+They will need to listen and guess what's happening.

 - Tell the students to answer the questions on the board while they are listening.

-- Play the Teeth YouTube clip.
-Make sure your students can’t see the clip.
+- Play the clip, making sure your students can't see it.

 - Ask students to compare their answers to the questions on the board with their partner's.